Initial public offerings (IPO) are a common tool for companies to raise capital, and the funds raised in an IPO are known as IPO proceeds.

 There are several specific requirements for what must be included in the S-1, a document scrutinized by investors as part of their IPO due diligence.
 The “use of proceeds” section must include a brief outline of how proceeds from an IPO will be used.
 The requirements for what the brief outline includes are broad, giving companies a lot of freedom in what they want to disclose.
 Companies are allowed to use broad statements about planned use of funds, such as listing the categories described above.

 Later sections in the S-1 submission require companies to go into greater detail about spending plans if they plan to use funds for certain activities.
 Just because a company states they plan to use funds in a certain way doesn’t legally bind them to actually use the funds in that way.
 However, companies need to inform investors that plans may change later if that is the case.

-With hundreds of companies going public per year, knowing how a company is going to use its IPO proceeds is important if you’re thinking about investing in that company’s IPO.
+With many companies going public per year, knowing how a company is going to use its IPO proceeds — the funds earned from the public offering itself — is important if you’re thinking about investing in that company’s IPO.
 You can find that and other useful information about a planned IPO in a company’s S-1.

 Who gets the proceeds from an IPO?